cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 #### Cloudify Management Service Cluster Commands (Post Installation)

-##### Removing a Management Service cluster node From a Cloudify Management Service cluster
+##### Removing a Management Service Cluster Node From a Cloudify Management Service Cluster

 On a Manager node (not the one you wish to remove) execute:
 ```bash